rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 8-bit signed integers.

 *Description*: List of bond orders for bonds in `bondAtomList`.
-Must be values between 1 and 4, defining single, double, triplea, and quadruple bonds.
+Must be values between 1 and 4, defining single, double, triple, and quadruple bonds.

 *Example*: